Mystic-Forge/Bestitched-Docs/weave/0-introduction.md

-# Lang Outline
+# Introduction
-This language is made with the goal of expressing ai behaviors in a way that is easy to read and write while also being flexible.
+This language is made with the goal of expressing AI behaviors in a way that is easy to read and write while also being flexible.

 ## Comments
 Comments are used to add notes to your code that will be ignored by the compiler.